MIT-CAVE/cave_app/cave_api/docs/all_keys/panes.md

     - Create a `context` pane with a prop for percent price modification that can apply to the `sku` and `location` categories.
     - End users could then add a context (selecting price modification), setting the value to 10%, select the all button for the `location` category and finally select the `sku` they want to modify.
     - This would take the user ~10 clicks and would be much less frustrating to complete (and far easier to understand)
 - On the API side, the designer would need to apply the context (percent price modification) to all the selected `sku`s/`location`s on an API command.
     - In general, API designers should aim to keep this context in place and apply during API command execution.
-            - Think of this as a "sticky" context that is applied to all `sku`s/`location`s until the user chooses to remove it.
+        - Think of this as a "sticky" context that is applied to the selected `sku`s/`location`s until the user chooses to remove it.
-        - There are also use cases where API designers might choose to apply the context to all `sku`s/`location`s, save their state and clear out the context pane after some command is executed.
+    - There are also use cases where API designers might choose to apply the context to the selected `sku`s/`location`s, save their state and clear out the context pane after some command is executed.
-            - Think of this as a "one time" context that is applied to all `sku`s/`location`s and can not be removed.
+        - Think of this as a "one time" context that is applied to the selected `sku`s/`location`s and can not be removed.

 </details>